“Christmas in Old New York” tour

 - We’ll visit the center of the city’s holiday celebration – Rockefeller Center.
-We’ll explore the roots of traditions like Sak’s Fifth Avenue’s animated windows (also in their final season), the dazzling Channel Gardens decorations, the towering Rock Center Christmas Tree, FAO Schwarz Toy Store, Radio City Music Hall & the Rockettes.
+We’ll explore the roots of traditions like Sak’s Fifth Avenue’s animated windows, the dazzling Channel Gardens decorations, the towering Rock Center Christmas Tree, FAO Schwarz Toy Store, Radio City Music Hall & the Rockettes.

 Join us to explore New York’s historic Christmas tales, traditions, and contemporary holiday spectacles, demonstrating why NYC is America’s quintessential holiday destination.

 (Limited tour — 4 Saturdays from Nov.
 30 to Dec.
 21 only!)